mtavkhelidze/fps-code/README.md

   a type in an ad hoc fashion separate from the definition of the type.

 #### Chapter 4: Handling errors without exceptions

+#### Quotes

+    Between map, lift, sequence, traverse, map2, map3, and so on, you should never have to modify any existing functions to work with optional values. »